US Navy Under Fire In Mass Software Piracy Lawsuit - Slashdot

 Good times. that odd adapter with the 02DEADBEEF20 MAC address drove me crazy for a few hours, though.
 And the infiltration of Ethernet into my pristine Token-Ring network, with all the joy that brought.

+The server is the thing which waits for requests from clients to do work on its behalf.

+While the work may be happening on what is a server, and you consider yourself a client, in the X architecture, the

 Remember Harvard Graphics?
-(Score:2, Informative)
+(Score:3, Informative)

 The Army bankrupted this company due to rampant piracy of their software.